mlevison/obsidian-periodic-aggregator/README.md

 ## Troubleshooting

 ### Common Issues

-- **"Periodic Notes plugin is required but not found"**: Install and enable the Periodic Notes plugin
 - **"Daily/Weekly notes folder does not exist"**: Check your Periodic Notes settings and create the folders
 - **"No daily/weekly notes found"**: Ensure you have notes in the correct format in the configured folders
-- **Temp files not created**: Check that your temp folder path is valid and writable
 - **Links not working in quarterly review**: Ensure the temp files (`quaterly_days.md`, `quaterly_weeks.md`) exist in the same folder as your quarterly review file

 ## Support